gjr80/weewx-realtime_json/README.md

 ## Description ##

-The *Realtime JSON* extension creates a user defined JSON data string that can then be saved to file, dispatched to a URL via HTTP POST or dispatched as a message to a MQTT broker.
+The *Realtime JSON* extension is a weeWX service that creates a user defined JSON data string that can then be saved to file, dispatched to a URL via HTTP POST or dispatched as a message to a MQTT broker.

 ## Pre-Requisites ##